elektropay/ConfigurationVault/README.md

 It is best to not hard-code database credentials into PHP files, especially PHP files served to the public.
 If PHP exposes raw PHP code to HTTP clients due to a bug or server misconfiguration, your database credentials are naked for the world to see.
 Instead, move your database credentials into a configuration file above the document root.

-ConfigurationVault can allow credential and other sensitive information to be stored and retrieved in a way that scales well.
+ConfigurationVault can allow database credentials and other sensitive information to be stored and retrieved in a way that scales well.
 Requesting a key name will return the associated array of information.
-The storage of information can be anywhere on the server or system and is preferred to be outside of the web document root.
+The storage of the information can be placed anywhere on the server or system and is preferred to be outside of the web document root.
+We wanted to add the option of decrypting of information held in storage if required.

 Copy this software from:
 - [Packagist.org](https://packagist.org/packages/ucsdmath/ConfigurationVault)